nuxeo/nuxeo/nuxeo-drive-bench/README.md

     mvn -nsu verify -Ppolling,remote-scan

-You can use a single profile for running a specific group of simulations: `polling` or `remote-scan`.
+You can use a single profile for running a specific group of simulations: `polling`, `remote-scan` or `cleanup-remote-scan`.

 You can add the following profiles: